About us

 • cover a vegetarian burger.

 • OH!
-There is more..why not slice a tomato, add a slice of mozzarella cheese, a piece of fresh basil, and a thick slice of pickled red onion.
-Eat on the side of scrambled eggs.
+There is more..why not slice a tomato, a piece of fresh basil, and a thick slice of pickled red onion.
 The possibilities are endless.

 Are onions good for you?
 You bet!